wiggitywhitney/mcp-commit-story/CONTRIBUTING.md

 - Uses simplified structure for boilerplate tasks (integration testing, documentation, cleanup)
 - Includes specific telemetry requirements for the operation
 - Has clear completion criteria and verification steps
-- Can be executed by CC without additional clarification
+- Can be executed by IAI without additional clarification

 ### Good Communication
 - Developer gets honest, critical feedback when appropriate